Srujana-H-git/2D_LiDAR/README.md

 - Real-time visualization of the mapped data.
 - Optional integration with ROS2 for visualization in Rviz2.

-The system uses an ESP32 microcontroller, a Time-of-Flight (ToF) sensor, and a stepper motor to create a functional LiDAR solution.
+The system uses an Arduino nano microcontroller, a Time-of-Flight (ToF) sensor, and a stepper motor to create a functional LiDAR solution.
 This README serves as a guide for understanding the project and replicating the setup.

 ---

 ## Components

 ### 1. Hardware Components
-- **ESP32 Microcontroller**: For processing sensor data and controlling the motor.
+- **Arduino nano Microcontroller**: For processing sensor data and controlling the motor.
 - **ToF Sensor (e.g., VL53L0X)**: Measures distances in real-time.
 - **Stepper Motor**: Enables rotational scanning of the environment.
 - **Motor Driver (e.g., ULN2003 or A4988)**: Drives the stepper motor.